-What is needed to start a development with this TFT?
+- What is needed to start a development with this TFT?
 Need SW-Development, HW Development-Kit ?
-Hardware: TFT module plus SDCard plus SD Card Reader Software: PC wit text editor (notepad) and image editor (paint or paint-shop) The main objective of this product was to avoid expensive development tools for the customer.
-At this time the TU480A.mu file on the SDCard must be edited externally using the supplied adaptor via a reader.
+Hardware: TFT module plus SDCard plus SD Card Reade Software: PC wit text editor (notepad) and image editor (paint or paint-shop) The main objective of this product was to avoid expensive development tools for the customer.
+At this time the TU480A.mnu file on the SDCard must be edited externally using the supplied adaptor via a reader.
 The USB cable is used only for easy supply of power.
 When the SDCard is removed, the PC may ask for a USB driver.
 Press CANCEL to this request.
-Once USB has been completed, this will allow the user to edit files via the USB as a Mass Storage Device.
+Once USB has been developed, this will allow the user to edit files via the USB as a Mass Storage Device.
+1GB SD and SDHC 4G, 8G, 16G or 32G card can be used for im480c1.bin or other files.
+2G SD not supported.